 The Imbalance of Effort

 Creating a compelling conspiracy narrative requires minimal effort.
 Debunking it fully — tracing each specific claim, finding the evidence, explaining the context — requires extensive work.
-This asymmetry (the "liar's dividend") means that conspiracies spread faster than refutations.
+This asymmetry means that conspiracies spread faster than refutations.
+Brandenburg's Law of Misinformation captures the dynamic: it takes ten times the effort to rebut misinformation as to produce it.

 What Actually Works

-The "Bad News" game and related interventions teach people to recognize six common manipulation techniques: emotional appeals, impersonation, conspiratorial thinking, trolling, polarization, and discrediting.
+Van der Linden's "Bad News" game and related interventions teach people to recognize six common manipulation techniques: emotional appeals, impersonation, conspiratorial thinking, trolling, polarization, and discrediting.
 People who play the game show measurable increases in ability to identify manipulated content in the real world.
+This approach was deployed at scale by Google's Jigsaw project and endorsed by the WHO.

 Addressing Underlying Needs